Connecticut Assault on a Police Officer Lawyer

 What’s the Difference between Assault on a Police Officer and Interference with Police / Resisting Arrest?

-Fighting Your Assault on a Police Officer Charge
+Is It Possible to Fight Assault on a Police Officer Charges?

 As the best Connecticut Assault on a Police Officer Lawyers will tell you, digital evidence preservation has become a top priority for fighting 53a-176c Assault on a Police Officer charges.
 These charges usually arise during the course of an arrest, traffic stop, or police investigation.
 While police obviously prefer that the questioning or traffic stop remains calm, tensions can sometimes flare up, especially if there are alcohol or drugs involved, or if police are coming into a heated confrontation or Connecticut domestic violence crime scene.
 Thus, when police step in and apply physical force—even the slightest amount of it—you may be inclined to tense up or push back, possibly leading to a physical confrontation with police that may accidentally injure a police officer.
 Any surveillance evidence of the confrontation will be extremely helpful to your Stamford criminal lawyer in understanding what actually happened.
 Were the police too aggressive?
 Were you just defending yourself from excessive force?
 Were the police responsible for initiating the violent conduct?
 Video footage never lies.
 People do.
 As a result, digital surveillance is becoming more valuable to law enforcement and defense lawyers—police cruisers are equipped with digital dashboard cameras and some Fairfield County police departments are attaching digital cameras to police vests.
 This surveillance is in addition to any web cams installed on public streets, sidewalks and businesses that could also capture the alleged assault.
 Knowing how critical video surveillance evidence is to fighting your Connecticut assault case, the Mark Sherman Law criminal lawyers will immediately file motions with the Superior Court to preserve as much digital surveillance evidence as possible so that it does not disappear while you are waiting for a trial in your case.